rpoleski/MulensModel/developers_board.md

-## Dec goals:
+## Jan goals:
+1. new release
+2. link paper, prepare additional documentation for hack session
+3. Windows install
+4. triple-lens point-source calculations (hexadecapole if possible as well)
+5. VBBL LoadESPLTable & ESPLMag2 comparison with MM Lee+09
-1. Cassan 2008 parametrization
+6. Cassan 2008 parametrization
-2. triple lens use cases
-3. FSPL for large rho with LD (Lee+09)
-4. Binary source - allow setting flux ratio for all datasets in given band

 ## Specific tasks to be performed
 **boldfaced** tasks are most important because requested by the users

 _italics_ mark important tasks

+Changes for planned v2 are here: [documents/MM_v2.md](documents/MM_v2.md)

 * Install
   * **makefile for Windows (basic instructions exist already) [good example](https://stackoverflow.com/a/145649), [checking for Windows in makefile](https://github.com/dariomanesku/cmft/issues/28)**
+  * **note PYTHONPATH "install"**
   * setup.py - don't try to compile if .so file is there
   * PIP install - the problem is that CustomInstall from setup.py is run when the archive is prepared, not when it's run on users machine; [link 1](https://packaging.python.org/tutorials/packaging-projects/), [link 2](https://setuptools.readthedocs.io/en/latest/setuptools.html)
   * setup.py should use Extensions or Distutils instead of custom makefile